 Respondents were asked how many youths aged 13-18 they make transit decisions for.
 Over half (54.4%) of respondents said they make transit decisions for one youth, and one third (32.8%) said they make transit decisions for two youths.
-Another 6.4% said they make transit decisions for four or more youths, and the remaining 4.8% said they do not make transit decisions for any youths.
+Another 6.4% said they make transit decisions for three youths, 1.6% said they make transit decisions for four or more youths, and the remaining 4.8% said they do not make transit decisions for any youths.